• Skip to main content

 Instructions

-• Beat the three egg whites for about 3 minutes on high with an (I use a KitchenAid) stand or hand-held mixer.
-You want the peaks to be firm and not soft.
-Once it has gotten to that stage, fold in the broken-up almond paste into the firm egg whites.
+• Beat the three egg whites for 3 minutes on high in a stand mixer or hand-held.
+You want the egg whites to be firm and not soft.
+Once it has gotten to that stage, fold in half the almond paste-sugar-flour mixture.
+Once mixed, add the other half.
 Make sure it is all blended.
-Loosely cover the bowl with plastic wrap and put it into the refrigerator for at least 1 hour to 1-½ hours.
+Loosely cover the bowl with plastic wrap and put it into the refrigerator for at least 1 to 2 hours.

-• Bake at 325° for 14 to 15 minutes they should start to look a pale brown around the top edges of the cookie.
-After pulling out from the oven, leave on the baking sheet for a good 5 minutes before moving to the cooling rack.
+• Bake for 13 to 15 minutes.
+They should look a pale brown around the top edges of the cookie.
+After pulling out from the oven, move them to a cooling rack.
+Wait for 15 minutes after the last batch before starting the chocolate drizzle.

 TOPPING